Ten must-see places to visit to discover the true essence of Venice. Let's discover them together!

 St Mark's Square by night

 Very close to the Doge's Palace you will find yourself in the beating heart of the city: St Mark's Square, the living room of the world, the most beautiful and best known public square in Venice, which since the times of the Serenissima has hosted all the most important public and social events of the Republic.
 The square is home to St Mark's Basilica, the enchanting testimony to the magnificence of the Republic of Venice and the religious symbol of the city.
 Moreover, from here stands the most recognisable landmark and symbol of Venice, the majestic St Mark's Campanile.
 Furthermore, the square is surrounded on three of its sides by the Procuratie, imposing buildings typical of the Venetian environment that today house some of the city's most important museums, such as the Correr Museum, the National Archaeological Museum and the Monumental Rooms of the Marciana Library.
+Always wonderful, and a great solution if you don't know what to do in Venice when it rains.

 FURTHER INFO ABOUT THE VENICE PASS